julelang/manual/src/common-concepts/maps.md

 ```jule
 mymap[3] = "HDD"
 ```
 If the key does not exist when you assign it, the key is generated and matched with the value you assigned.

 ## Delete Keys

-The built-in `delete` function deletes relevant key from map.
-Takes two argument, the first one is the map, second one is the key to delete.
+The built-in `delete` function deletes the relevant key from the map.
+It takes two arguments: the map and the key to delete.

 For example:
 ```jule